Interested in finding great ways to save money? If so, you can’t afford to miss this post!

 3) Use your grocery ads to make your weekly grocery list.

-I grab the grocery ads on Sunday night when I am planning my weekly menu.
+Grab the grocery ads when they come out each week to plan your family’s meals for the entire week.
 I plan meals from the items I find on sale where I shop.
-I make a very detailed list of the items I need and stick to the list when shopping.
+Make a very detailed list of the items you need and stick to the list when shopping.

 4) Take your lunch to work.